 In consideration of Moddex Group Pty.
-Limited ACN 146 767 866 (the supplier) agreeing to supply goods and/or services (goods) to the Customer, the Customer agrees and accepts that these terms and conditions apply to all sale of goods by the supplier to the Customer, to the exclusion of any conditions of sale appearing on any document of the Customer.
-The Customer further acknowledges that these Terms and Conditions of Sale constitute the entire agreement of the parties as to the supply of goods by the supplier, and may not be varied without the prior written agreement of the supplier.
-The Customer and/or Guarantor/s acknowledge that the supplier may lodge a caveat over any land that they own or may own to secure payment of any monies now or in the future payable or which are owing to the supplier.
+Limited ACN 146 767 866 (the Supplier) agreeing to supply goods and/or services (goods) to the Customer, the Customer agrees and accepts that these terms and conditions apply to all sale of goods by the Supplier to the Customer, to the exclusion of any conditions of sale appearing on any document of the Customer.
+The Customer further acknowledges that these Terms and Conditions of Sale constitute the entire agreement of the parties as to the supply of goods by the Supplier, and may not be varied without the prior written agreement of the Supplier.
+The Customer and/or Guarantor/s acknowledge that the Supplier may lodge a caveat over any land that they own or may own to secure payment of any monies now or in the future payable or which are owing to the Supplier.

-2. Ownership of Goods
+3. Ownership of Goods

+3.1.
 Nothing in this agreement is intended to have the effect of contracting out of any applicable provisions of the CCA or the FTA in each of the States and Territories of Australia, except to the extent permitted by those Acts where applicable.

-(a) The Customer creates a security interest in favour of The supplier by way of charging all of the Customer’s rights, property and undertaking of whatever kind and wherever situated and whether present or future for the purpose of securing payment of all amounts that, at any time and for any reason or circumstance and whether at law or otherwise and whether or not of a type within the contemplation of the parties at the date of this Agreement, are payable, are owing but not currently payable, are contingently owing, or remain unpaid by the Customer to The supplier.
+4.1.
+The Customer creates a security interest in favour of The supplier by way of charging all of the Customer’s rights, property and undertaking of whatever kind and wherever situated and whether present or future for the purpose of securing payment of all amounts that, at any time and for any reason or circumstance and whether at law or otherwise and whether or not of a type within the contemplation of the parties at the date of this Agreement, are payable, are owing but not currently payable, are contingently owing, or remain unpaid by the Customer to The supplier.
 If the Customer fails to pay any amount owing to The supplier by the due date, The supplier may appoint one or more receivers to the Customer’s property and undertaking, and any such receiver may do anything that a receiver could do under law.
 The Customer agrees that if demand is made by The supplier, the Customer receiving such a demand will immediately execute a real property mortgage or other instrument of security, or consent to caveat, as required, and against the event that the Customer fails to do so within a reasonable time of being so requested, the Customer irrevocably and by way of security, appoints any credit manager or solicitor engaged by The supplier to be its true and lawful attorney to execute and register such instruments.

-(b) Goods supplied by the supplier to the Customer are at the Customer’s risk immediately on the earlier of delivery to the Customer or into the Customer’s custody, including its carrier or forwarder.
+4.2.
+Goods supplied by the supplier to the Customer are at the Customer’s risk immediately on the earlier of delivery to the Customer or into the Customer’s custody, including its carrier or forwarder.
 The Customer must insure the goods at its cost from delivery of the goods until they are paid for in full against such risks as are usual or common to insure against in a business of a similar nature to the Customer.

-(c) Property in the goods supplied by the supplier to the Customer does not pass to the Customer until those goods have been paid for in full.
+4.3.
+Property in the goods supplied by the supplier to the Customer does not pass to the Customer until those goods have been paid for in full.
 The supplier may take repossession of, and the customer will return to the supplier, any goods for which it has not been paid for in full in accordance with these terms and conditions.
 In the meantime, the Customer takes custody of the goods and retains them only as fiduciary agent and bailee of the supplier.
 Until goods have been paid for in full;

 a. to the extent possible, the Customer must store the goods in a manner that shows clearly they are the property of The supplier, maintain records relating to the goods, secure the goods from risk, damage and theft and ensure that the goods are kept in good and serviceable condition;